 What Is Personal Branding?

-Personal branding consists of the process of marketing people and their careers as a company.
+Personal branding consists of the process of marketing people and their careers as a company or brand.

 To see an example of branding in action, think of your favorite company.
 Chances are, you can picture the tone they use in their text and the overall impression they give off.
 You also know what they’re known for doing and what sets them apart.

 All of this is part of the company’s brand.

 But how do you go about developing a brand yourself?

 Now that you understand what a personal brand is and why it is so important, you’re ready to go about establishing yours.

 There are several steps to creating a brand that serves you and your career, and it requires much careful thought on your part.
 Unlike a multi-person business, freelancers must come up with their branding all on their own.